-Behind the Scenes of the Science of Slip and Fall Accidents
+Behind the Scenes of the Science of Slip and Fall Accidents in NJ

 Some think of slip and fall accidents as the most difficult to prove.
 If you suffered injuries because of hazardous conditions, you might wonder yourself.
 Could science actually make it more than your word against a negligent and responsible party?

 The short answer is an emphatic yes.
-In fact, some safety experts use science in lecturing on slip, trip and fall prevention strategies.
+In fact, some safety experts use science in lecturing on slip, trip, and fall prevention strategies.
 At times, it’s a matter of momentum and gravity.
 Surely, you remember those terms from grade school science classes.

 - Friction: Friction and traction are synonymous terms when it comes to slip and fall actions.
 They involve the resistance that happens when your footwear meets the ground surface.
 When you make an injury claim related to this type of accident, defense counsel will request information regarding your shoes for this reason.

 - Momentum: Your weight and speed contribute to how hard you fall.
 As you might guess, the faster you are traveling, together with your body size may mean you fall harder.
 For a moment, think of the difference between an adult and a child descending down a water slide.
 Who makes the bigger splash?

 - Gravity: You could always blame your fall injuries on gravity.
 After all, it’s “the force that’s with you,” that causes the downward motion.
 Otherwise, you might float instead of landing on the ground.

 Medical Journal Describes More on Slip and Falls

 Now that you understand the basics, you might enjoy some more in-depth knowledge.
 At least one medical journal article provides insight regarding fall causation on flat surfaces.
 Actually, the focus of the presentation relates to the prevention of occupational injuries.